Leadership

 Vice Dean, Research and Graduate Education, Temerty Faculty of Medicine

 Justin Nodwell was appointed Vice Dean, Research and Graduate Education on May 1, 2021.
 In this new combined portfolio, Prof. Nodwell provides leadership and oversight of Temerty Medicine’s research activities and two key education activities — graduate education and undergraduate life sciences education.
-Dr. Nodwell is a Professor in the Department of Biochemistry, where he previously held the role of Chair for seven years.
+Prof. Nodwell is a Professor in the Department of Biochemistry, where he previously held the role of Chair for seven years.
 As Chair, he coordinated the department’s move to MaRS, and oversaw the department’s expansion through several faculty recruits and cross-appointments.
 He also undertook renewals of the undergraduate and graduate programs, and successfully implemented laboratory rotations for incoming graduate students.

 Professor Meredith Irwin